daiwuxing/llm-prompt-collection/CONTRIBUTING.md

 ## License

-By contributing to this repository, you agree that your contributions will be licensed under the same license as the repository.
+By contributing to this repository, you agree that your contributions will be licensed under the MIT License, the same license that covers the project.
+See the [LICENSE](LICENSE) file for full details.